johannst/chip-remu/README.md

 ## Chip8 emulator in rust

-This is a Chip8 emulator I am going to write in rust in my sparse time.
+This is a Chip8 emulator I am going to write in rust in my spare time.

 ### Reference